jpalominolau/tacticsImplementation/heartbeat/README.md

 # Heartbeat
-This is a simple Java prototype implementing the "Heartbeat" tactic for fault detection in an autonomous vehicle control module.
-The heartbeat monitors whether the control process is alive by detecting missed heartbeats and simulating non deterministic failure
+The heartbeat monitors a critical autonomous vehicle subsystem such as navigation and perception.
+It ensures the subsystem is functioning by detecting missing heartbeat signals.
+This helps identify faults early and maintain safe vehicle operation.

 ## Expected behavior
 2. The program will print heartbeat send/receive messages